Batley, Yorkshire in Pictures

 The Parish Church of All Saints, Batley

 The church tower dates from the 13th century while the main body is 15th century.
-The graveyard was extremely crowed and the jumble of tombs and gravestones were organized under a scheme that unfortunately used many of the tombstones as paving stones for the walkways, eroding the inscriptions that were written on them.
+The graveyard was extremely crowded and the jumble of tombs and gravestones were reorganized under a scheme that unfortunately used many of the inscribed markers as paving stones for the walkways, eroding the inscriptions that were written on them.

 The church was closed when we visited in June 2002.